19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (b) there are reasonable grounds for believing that the total value of his taxable supplies in the period of 12 months then beginning will exceed $1 million.

-(3) A person is not liable to be registered by virtue of sub-paragraph (1)(a) or (2) (a) after the end of any quarter if the Comptroller is satisfied that the value of his taxable supplies in the next 4 quarters will not exceed $1 million.
+(3) A person is not liable to be registered by virtue of sub-paragraph (1)(a) or (2)(a) after the end of any quarter if the Comptroller is satisfied that the value of his taxable supplies in the next 4 quarters will not exceed $1 million.

-(4) In determining the value of a person’s supplies for the purposes of sub-paragraph (1)(a) or (2) (a), supplies made at a time when he was previously registered shall be disregarded if —
+(4) In determining the value of a person’s supplies for the purposes of sub-paragraph (1)(a) or (2)(a), supplies made at a time when he was previously registered shall be disregarded if —

 (a) his registration was cancelled otherwise than under paragraph 14; and

 (b) the Comptroller is satisfied that before his registration was cancelled he had given the Comptroller all the information the Comptroller needed in order to determine whether to cancel the registration.

-(5) In determining the value of a person’s supplies for the purpose of sub-paragraph (1) or (2), supplies of goods or services that are capital assets of the business in the course or furtherance of which they are supplied shall be disregarded.
+(5) In determining the value of a person’s supplies for the purpose of sub-paragraph 1 or (2), supplies of goods or services that are capital assets of the business in the course or furtherance of which they are supplied shall be disregarded.

-2.—(1) Without prejudice to section 47 and to paragraph 1, if the Comptroller makes a direction under this paragraph, the persons named in the direction shall be treated as a single taxable person carrying on the activities of a business described in the direction and that taxable person shall be liable to be registered with effect from the date of the direction or, if the direction so provides, from such later date as may be specified therein.
+2.—(1) Without prejudice to section 47 and to _1 of the First Schedule, if the Comptroller makes a direction under this paragraph, the persons named in the direction shall be treated as a single taxable person carrying on the activities of a business described in the direction and that taxable person shall be liable to be registered with effect from the date of the direction or, if the direction so provides, from such later date as may be specified therein.

 (2) The Comptroller may make a direction under this paragraph naming any person where the Comptroller is satisfied —